reijer-dev/decompiler-benchmarking/README.md

 (https://matt.might.net/articles/crapl/), the text of which can be found in CRAPL-LICENSE.txt.
-In reference to article III.5 of the CRAPL-license, we grant rights according to the GNU-license, the text of which can be found in CNU-LICENSE.txt,
+In reference to article III.5 of the CRAPL-license, we grant rights according to the GNU-license, the text of which can be found in GNU-LICENSE.txt,

 # Acknowledgements